GeorgeDaoud3/SOFE4630U-MS4/README.md

       cd ~/SOFE4630U-MS4/voting_record
       POSTGRES_IMAGE=$POSTGRES_IMAGE PROJECT=$PROJECT RECORDER_IMAGE=$RECORDER_IMAGE envsubst < recorder.yaml | kubectl apply -f -
       ```
-6. To check the deployment, get the pod list and make sure they are all available.
+6. To check the deployment, get the pod list and ensure they are all available.
 Then, look for any pod of the service replicas and print its logs.
       ```cmd
       kubectl get pods
       kubectl logs <pod-name>